International Student Health Insurance

 3. Will clinics bill guard.me directly?

-The guard.me website provides a list of clinics and service providers that will bill them directly.
-Look for this information under FIND A CLINIC, type Winnipeg and click Submit.
+The guard.me/mitt website provides a list of clinics and service providers that will bill them directly.
+Look for this information under FIND A CANADIAN CLINIC: Click on USE MY LOCATION or type in your address in Winnipeg and click SUBMIT.

 Emergency/Urgent Medical Attention